w3c/web-advertising/support_for_advertising_use_cases.md

 When a measurement vendor (ad server, publisher, etc) reports a certain number of impressions (presumably viewable impressions, with invalid traffic filtered out), how is the advertiser to know if this number is accurate?
 Advertisers would prefer not to just accept these numbers on faith.
 For this reason, the industry has established a number of independent, third-party measurement vendors that run their own verification scripts to provide advertisers with the peace of mind and confidence that the number of impressions they are being billed for are accurate, and measured in a consistent way across all of their ad buys.

+# Audience Verification

+Not all products are suited for all consumers.
+For example, in the United States sales of alcohol are restricted to people age 21 and over, and there are even regulations limiting the extent to which advertisements for alcohol can be shown to people under 21.
+Thus advertisers of alcohol have not only an economic interest but also a legal obligation to avoid advertising to teenagers.

+The current ecosystem has developed elaborate mechanisms to allow advertisers to reach consumers they believe will have the interest and ability to purchase their products.
+While the move to a more private web will (and should) eliminate some of the current privacy-unfriendly techniques marketers use for targeting, it will not eliminate the reasonable desire (and in some cases obligation) to avoid showing irrelevant ads to uninterested or inappropriate consumers.

+There is a real cost in assembling and assessing addressable audiences who are united by some common characteristic of interest.
+As such, vendors who amass these audiences (whether those vendors are publishers or third parties) often charge a substantial premium to advertisers who wish to access these audiences.
+ With so much money at stake, advertisers have a strong interest in knowing whether they're actually reaching the types of people they're paying to reach.
+As targeting moves behind opaque mechanisms like TURTLEDOVE, there is a real risk that without the possibility of independent verification, advertisers lose so much trust in the accuracy of audience targeting mechanisms that they revert to the inefficient and annoying-to-consumers spray-and-pray tactics of the mass media era.
+This will both hurt consumers who will be bombarded with irrelevant or lowest-common-denominator ads, and it will hurt small publishers for whom providing advertisers access to a niche audience may be their primary economic value proposition.

+As with lift measurement, the conclusions marketers are aiming to draw are inherently statistical, aggregated, and privacy-friendly.
+Advertisers are not interested in learning or retaining the demographics of any particular ad viewer - they only want to know that e.g. "95% of people who saw my ad were over the age of 21."

+Some publishers have demographic information on their users and are able to report viewership demographics based on 1st party data.
+But the vast majority of publishers do not know the demographics of their viewers, even of viewers who are registered or subscribed.
+Thus advertisers use products like Nielsen's "Digital Ad Ratings" and rely on Nielsen to track ad campaigns and survey people who've seen ads to collect age and gender statistics.

+ While age and gender are the most commonly measured attributes, advertisers also often want to target audiences based on finer-grained demographics (e.g. people who live in St. Louis) or interests (e.g. "people who play golf").

+ The data used for audience measurement can come from different sources, but particularly for finer-grained attributes surveys often provide the most accurate (or sometimes the only) way of assessing attribute prevalence among the people exposed to a campaign.
+As is the case with [Brand Lift Measurement](#brand-lift-measurement), these surveys which must be conducted at some point after the advertising itself is displayed.
+   The data can neither be inferred from the rendering of the advertisement (as e.g. viewability can) nor can it be collected contemporaneously with the exposure.
+This means that the vendor conducting the surveys must have some way to know which advertising campaigns individuals have been exposed to in order to ask the right survey questions and to properly aggregate the responses.
+Asynchronous reporting API's may play a part in supporting the audience verification use-case but they are not themselves sufficient, because it's not plausible to ask every potential question about demographics and interests to every respondent.
+So surveys need to be targeted to the relevant groups of advertising-exposed respondents.

 # Brand Safety

 Some web-pages may contain graphic imagery, or might discuss controversial topics, or include news about disaster or tragedy.
 Advertisers care a great deal about the types of concepts that people will associate with their brand.
 For this reason, advertisers might not feel comfortable having their advertisements run alongside these types of content.